pauloabelha/pauloabelha.github.io/essays/homeopathy.md

 I used to think that was all it took — that contradiction was just a knot waiting for reasoning to untangle it.

-This changed when I saw something rare: a friend quietly letting go of her belief in homeopathy — not because someone argued her out of it, but because something deep in her began to shift.
+This changed when I saw something rare: a friend quietly letting go of her belief in homeopathy — not because someone argued her out of it, but because something deeper in her began to shift.

 She’s always supported science.
 She trusted research, followed evidence, defended vaccines.
 And yet, for years, she also believed in homeopathy — despite the broad scientific consensus that it doesn’t work.